Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Methodology

 \subsection{Decoupled Approach}

-Experiments related to the decoupled approach are organized in 4~parts, further described in this section.
-In summary, we aim to optimize the hyperparameters of each surrogate family separately and later use the best found results to compare surrogate families among themselves.
+Experiments related to the decoupled approach are organized in four parts, further described in this section.
+In summary, we aim to optimize the hyperparameters of each surrogate family separately, and later compare the best results between families.

-The objective of Experiment~1 is to simplify the regression task for surrogates prone to suboptimal performance in discontinuous spaces.
+The objective of Experiment~1 is to simplify the regression task for surrogates prone to suboptimal performance in discrete spaces.
 To this end, training points are filtered to a single selected discrete feature assignment, and surrogates are trained only on the remaining continuous features.
-This is repeated several times to explore variances in behaviour, particularly in 4~distinct assignments that are obtained by setting blanket and first wall coolant materials to one of:~$\{\text{H\textsubscript{2}O},\isotope{He}\}$.
+This is repeated several times to explore variances in behavior, particularly in four distinct assignments that are obtained by setting blanket and first wall coolant materials to one of:~$\{\text{H\textsubscript{2}O},\isotope{He}\}$.
 Experiment~2 conventionally measures surrogate performance on the full feature space without any parameter restrictions.
 In both experiments, hyperparameter tuning is facilitated by Bayesian optimisation~\cite{movckus1975bayesian}, where we select the hyperparameter configuration that produces the model that maximizes $R^2$.
-The process is terminated after 1000~iterations or 2~days, whichever condition is satisfied first.
+The process is terminated after 1000~iterations or two days, whichever condition is satisfied first.
 The results of Experiments~1 \&~2 are depicted in Figures~\ref{fig:exp1-time-vs-reg} \&~\ref{fig:exp2-time-vs-reg} respectively, and described in~\Sref{sec:res-exp12}.

-In Experiment~3, the 20~best-performing hyperparameter configurations per each model family are used to train surrogates on sets of various sizes to investigate their scaling properties.
-In particular, we consider sets of sizes~$\{1,2,5,10,12,15,20\}$ in thousands of samples to better characterize the relationship of each family between sample count and the metrics of interest listed in~\Tref{tbl:metrics}.
+In Experiment~3, the twenty best-performing hyperparameter configurations for each model family are used to train surrogates on sets of various sizes to investigate their scaling properties.
+In particular, we track the metrics from~\Tref{tbl:metrics} as functions of training set size (1, 2, 5, 10, 12, 15 and 20 thousands of samples) individually for each family.
+This allows their comparison based on observed trends, and estimation of optimal training set sizes.
 The results of this experiment are shown in~\Fref{fig:scaling} and discussed in~\Sref{sec:res-exp3}.

-Finally, Experiment~4 aims to produce surrogates suitable for practical use by retraining selected well-scaling instances on large training sets in order to satisfy the goals of this work.
+Finally, Experiment~4 aims to produce surrogates suitable for practical use by retraining selected well-scaling instances on large training sets.
 The results of this process are displayed in~\Fref{fig:reg-performance} and in~\Tref{tbl:exp4-detailed-results}, and summarized in~\Sref{sec:res-exp4}.